 A graduate of the University of Southern California (USC) in 2011, Sandler earned a Bachelor of Arts in Communication and a minor in Entrepreneurial Studies.
 While at USC, in addition to directing the student-led sports radio station and working with ESPN 710 in Los Angeles, Jared also was a member of the school's baseball program, serving as a practice player and aiding in baseball operations.

-In December 2017, Sandler held the first annual Jared Sandler's Swinging Fore A Cause event to benefit the Greater Dallas area of Special Olympics Texas.
-He resides in Dallas.
+In December 2018, Sandler held the second annual Jared Sandler's Swinging Fore A Cause event to benefit the Greater Dallas area of Special Olympics Texas.
+He and his wife Emily reside in Dallas.

 Ryan Rouillard serves as the radio broadcaster for the Frisco RoughRiders, the Double-A affiliate of the Rangers.
-The 2018 season campaign marks his third season in the booth for the Riders and his sixth season broadcasting baseball.
+The 2019 season campaign marks his fourth season in the booth for the Riders and his seventh season broadcasting baseball.

 Rouillard grew up in Mercer Island, Washington and attended the University of Oregon.
 He currently resides in Frisco.